bishopce16/stroke_prediction_analysis/README.md

 ---

 ## Machine Learning Model
 The csv dataset will be read in as a Pandas dataframe which will be used for the machine learning model.
 The output for the model will be the prediction of whether or not the patient had a stroke.
 As mentioned above, the goal is to create a model that is able to determine whether or not a patient is at a high risk of having a stroke based on the features of the patient in the dataset.
-If the output for a patient states that they had a stroke, then the patient may be at risk according to their features.<br/>
+If the output for a patient states that they had a stroke, then the patient may have a high risk of having a stroke according to their features.<br/>

 ### Questions to keep in mind as the machine learning model is developed:<br/>